Employee Left After 15 Days: Can We Legally Withhold Salary for Not Serving Notice?

 Stenoline

-Can anyone suggest me on the Situation, if an employee leaves for his personal issue just after 15 days of joining, stated his family problem as a reason, Is it possible to hold his salary?
+Can anyone suggest what to do in this situation?
+If an employee leaves for personal reasons just 15 days after joining, citing family problems, is it possible to hold his salary?

-"You will be required to give two months’ notice of resignation to the company and provide a seamless transition to another designated company personnel or pay to the company two month’s all-inclusive salary in lieu of the notice along with all the expenses for training and other employee benefits you have received since your joining the company."
+In the appointment letter, it is clearly stated that if he doesn't serve his notice period, he has to pay two months' salary.
+"You will be required to give two months' notice of resignation to the company and provide a seamless transition to another designated company personnel or pay the company two months' all-inclusive salary in lieu of the notice, along with all the expenses for training and other employee benefits you have received since joining the company."

 KK!HR

-Pl withhold his salary and any special payment, also writing to him to serve the remaining notice period failing which the dues payable to him shall be forfeited to that extent.
+Please withhold his salary and any special payments.
+Also, write to him informing him to serve the remaining notice period.
+Failure to do so will result in the dues payable to him being forfeited to that extent.

 Stenoline

-If in case of abscond, he is not ready to serve any period of notice, how can we handle it legally.
+If, in the case of abscondence, he is not ready to serve any period of notice, how can we handle it legally.

 KK!HR